scrabbletank/farhome-rules/book-docs/rules-book.md

 Making their homes above ground in the hills around mountains, hill dwarves are experts at harnessing the power of nature.
 Building complex contraptions, hill dwarves construct water and wind mills to power their forges.
 They are meticulous crafters and skilled tradesdwarves.
 It is not unheard of for hill dwarves to travel far from their homes to study the craftsmanship of other races.
 Because of this hill dwarves are welcoming of most races, only shunning those they believe lack artistic talent, such as goblins or orcs.

 Hill dwarves are the shortest of the dwarves, being a few inches shorter than mountain dwarves.
 They make up for their height by being the heaviest, weighing between 200 &nbsp;&nbsp;and 300 pounds.
 While most hill dwarves have beards, many trim or even shave them completely if they become an impedance to their craft.
-They are usually fair skinned with hair to match, with blond, brown and red being most &nbsp;&nbsp;&nbsp;&nbsp;common.
+They are usually fair skinned with hair to match, with blond, brown and red being most common.

 ___
 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Starting Wounds:** 4